Description:

 Let’s build and execute the “synchronizeDef” example.

-- Create a new definition called “synchronizeDef”
+- Create a new process definition called “synchronizeDef” and open it in Designer mode.

 - The “Synchronize” step does not have any configurations to set.

-- Navigate to the process instance page.
-The above process instance is “sleeping” or waiting for the tasks completion by the users.
-Navigate to Engage - Tasks page.
-Complete “Manager 1 Approval” task.
-Refresh the process instance page to view the “Synchronize” step waiting for all incoming connections.
+- Navigate to the Engage > Tasks page.
+Complete the “Manager 1 Approval” task.
+Refresh the process instance page to view the “Synchronize” step, which is waiting for all incoming connections.